 Know the importance of taking care of the liver

-Everything we eat, breathe or apply to the skin must be processed and detoxified by the liver, one of our most important organs, without which we definitely could not live.
+Everything we eat, breathe or apply to our skin must be processed and detoxified by the liver, one of our most important organs, without which we definitely could not live.

 Do you know exactly why and how the liver works ?
-It is in charge of extracting essential nutrients for digestion, stores energy in the form of glycogen and eliminates toxins that accumulate in your body, turning them into particles that are easier to eliminate through urine, excrement and sweating.
+It is responsible for extracting essential nutrients for digestion, storing energy in the form of glycogen and eliminating toxins that accumulate in your body, converting them into particles that are easier to eliminate through urine, excrement and sweating.

 You must take care of it to have a healthy life, since when it does not work well, it causes imbalances in the body and can lead you to suffer from various diseases, such as diabetes and high blood pressure.